 The chart above summarizes the process of the three methods.
 The red arrows show the process for the traditional "reactive" maintenance, and the blue arrows show the process for both "preventive" and "predictive" maintenance.

 The difference between the three methods is how they determine exactly when to replace a component of a machine.
 In the traditional reactive maintenance method, a machine is maintained once a failure has occurred.
 However, as you can imagine, this "if it ain't broke, don't fix it" approach is not efficient and doesn't prevent downtime.
+For the rest of this post, we'll focus on "preventive" and "predictive" maintenance.

 Both preventive and predictive maintenance methods can eliminate costly downtime.
 Both methods also use data to determine end of life for machine components.
 The differences start with the data.
 While preventive maintenance uses reference life data provided by manufacturers, predictive maintenance has the ability to use real-time data.